 Assessments

 Huda School & Montessori enjoys the reputation of exceptional academic excellence, which is substantiated by consistent high levels of performance on state and national standardized assessments.
-Huda School participates in four types of assessments: Standardized Test for the Assessment of Reading (STAR), Fountas & Pinnell, Northwest Evaluation Association's Measure of Academic Progress (NWEA MAP), and Michigan Student Test of Academic Progress (M-STEP).
+Huda School participates in multiple standardized assessments: Fountas & Pinnell, Northwest Evaluation Association's Measure of Academic Progress (NWEA MAP), Michigan Student Test of Academic Progress (M-STEP), Preliminary Scholastic Assessment Test (PSAT), Scholastic Assessment Test (SAT), and American College Test WorkKeys (ACT WorkKeys).
 Standardized test student performance is just one data point used in combination with data points of formative and summative assessments used in the classroom to guide instruction.

 Fountas & Pinnell Benchmark Assessment Systems